 How Will I Be Taught and Assessed?

 This is a theory based course with practical elements and assessments built into it.
 You will learn to understand the science and theory behind everything you do relating to Animal Management and care.
 Assessment will be through external examinations, as well as continuous assignments taught through: lectures, practical laboratory work, presentations, animal handling demonstrations, trips and guest speakers.

-You will complete one exam throughout this course and the workload is substantial, so good organisational and time management skills are essential.
+You will complete three exams throughout this course and the workload is substantial, so good organisational and time management skills are essential.
 As part of the course you will complete work experience in a relevant setting and take part in off-site visits.
 You will also be expected to undertake an independent research project.

 Why Should I Choose Seevic College?